 |VIB||Contact: Merlijn Morisse, memor [at] psb.vib-ugent.be|

 |Universite Catholique de Louvain||Contact: Xavier Draye, xavier.draye [at] uclouvain.be Website|

 EMPHASIS is a pan-European distributed plant phenotyping infrastructure project.
 EMPHASIS will focus on developing and enabling access to plant phenotyping infrastructure and provision of services, essential for the analysis of crop performance with respect to structure, function, quality and interaction with the environment.
 It will thus support the exploitation of crop genetic diversity required for the enhancement of plant productivity and progress in plant breeding.

 Thus, plant phenotyping focuses on development and implementation of non-invasive technology, which can be used beyond plant sciences in disciplines such as image analysis, remote sensing or automation engineering.
-Additionally, plant phenotyping produces a number of data relevant for basic understanding in life sciences.
+Additionally, plant phenotyping produces a number of data relevant for basic understanding in life sciences and practical breeding.

 A list of services offered by EMPHASIS can be downloaded here.